Kimberly Lacy

-Kimberly Lacy (born April 2, 1981) is an American television personality, painter, landscape designer and wardrobe stylist.
+Kimberly Lacy (born April 2, 1981) is an American television personality, wardrobe stylist, landscape designer and is the owner operator of a construction company.
 Born in Dumas, Arkansas, Kimberly currently resides in Atlanta, Georgia.

 She is the project manager on HGTV's Curb Appeal: The Block, where she shares her practical painting tips, techniques and demonstrations with viewers.
 Prior to joining the show, Lacy served as the lead painter on the HGTV series Designed to Sell.

 As celebrity stylist, Kimberly has worked with the likes of Wilhelmina and Elite Models, celebrity photographer Derek Blanks, and publications Essence & Black Elegance.
 She owns and operates her own design and artisan paint company Anatomy of Design.
 Kimberly contributes monthly articles for Sister 2 Sister magazine's Home Improvement section.